Hebilicious/ups-chan/README.md

 ## TODO

-Tweak the spoiler to use hastebin/markdownshare instead of gifs since discord changed how the gifs are displayed.
+* Tweak the spoiler to use hastebin/markdownshare instead of gifs since discord changed how the gifs are displayed.

 ```bash
 haste() { a=$(cat); curl -X POST -s -d "$a" https://hastebin.com/documents | awk -F '"' '{print "https://hastebin.com/"$4}'; }
 ```

+* Write more tests

 ## Contact